oliverhanappi/ManualMappingGuard/README.md

 The analyzer will report errors for any property with a public setter that is not assigned within the mapping method.

-You can exclude properties by adding one or more instances of `UnmappedPropertyAttribute` to the mapping method and passing the property name to it.
+You can exclude properties by adding one or more instances of `UnmappedPropertiesAttribute` to the mapping method and passing the property names to it.

 In the example below the analyzer will report that the method `Map` does not map the property `Person.LastName`.
 The property `Person.Id` is not reported because it is declared as unmapped property.